Congratulations! You’ve decided to sell your home….now what?!

 In readying your home for sale, the most important influence you will personally have on the price it will attain in your local market is the showing condition.
 You’ve heard it before, but you need to depersonalize your home so a Buyer can imagine themselves living there, not focus on your photos of your beautiful family.
 This process is hard for some and they can’t place their finger on why, but you are transforming your home into a house, one that any other person would consider living in.

-So, here are a few tips to preparing your home.
+Here are a few tips to preparing your home for sale.

 - Take it a room at a time and look around.
 What items do you see that you no longer use?
 Can you donate them or sell them?
 Make a pile.

 - Pre-pack: anything you want to keep that is smaller than a basketball needs to be packed away.
 Small “knick-knacks” may actually have value, but they clutter the landscape.
 You are moving anyway.
 If you’re sure you need to keep it, pack it in a box, label it and place in the garage.
 If it’s an item you use regularly, can you place them in a decorative basket on a shelf, in a closet or under a bed?

 - Take down posters and smaller framed items, leave up only a few larger framed items.

 - Stay on task and don’t go through everything individually and get sentimental.
 Collect like-kind items and decide what to do with the whole lot together.
 Keep, pack or donate.